Neuropathy Relief™

 Commonly Affected Areas

-75% of all cases are classified as, “length-dependent polyneuropathies” meaning, the symptoms start in the toes or fingers and progress up toward the knees or elbows.
+About 75% of all cases are classified as “length-dependent polyneuropathies,” meaning symptoms begin in the toes or fingers and gradually progress toward the knees or elbows.

 Typical Progression of Symptoms: